risk-first/website/introduction/Risk-Theory.md

 - If there is a production outage during the working week, we don't wait for the next Sprint to fix it.
 - Although a 40-hour work-week _is a great idea_, this goes out of the window if the databases all crash on a Saturday morning.

-In these cases, we (hopfully calmly) _evaluate the risks and take action_.
+In these cases, we (hopefully calmly) _evaluate the risks and take action_.

 I call this **Panic Invariance**:   the methodology shouldn't need to change given the amount of pressure or importance on the table.